-- 144. The Trust and each school can claim Gift Aid on donations from individuals.
-To ensure that Gift Aid receipts are claimed the GFC, as part of the month end procedures must - · reconcile income against records to confirm expected amounts have been received by the donor - ensure the tax reclaimable from HMRC has been obtained, or been claimed, and any relevant business use deductions have been made.
+- 139. Huish, and each of our Academies, can claim Gift Aid on donations from individuals.
+To ensure that Gift Aid receipts are claimed the GFC, as part of the month end procedures must: - - · reconcile income against records to confirm expected amounts have been received by the donor,

+• ensure the tax reclaimable from HMRC has been obtained, or been claimed, and any relevant business use deductions have been made.